rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 terraform apply -var="dockerhub_username=your_dockerhub_username" -var="dockerhub_password=your_dockerhub_password"
 ```

-This will create a single EC2 Instance.
+This creates a single EC2 Instance.

 You can check the ip of the EC2 instance by running the following command:
 ```bash